 This is why God told Moses, "according to the tenor of these words I have made a covenant with you and with Israel."
 And it's according to the tenor of His Law and Love that God makes His covenant with us.

-Here's the bottom line: You and Jesus can make beautiful music together if you live according to the tenor of His words - trust His Spirit to fill you with love!
+You and Jesus can make beautiful music together if you live according to the tenor of His words... and love!